dkallen78/datamath/README.md

 Since I don't have a physical Datamath II to play with, I based all of my functionality on what I saw in the manual.

+Some of the interesting things I wasn't expecting were the functions for finding the square and reciprocal of a number.
+I also didn't expect the constants and repeating addition/subtraction (which is often achieved by repeated use of the "=" key).